Approximating Pandora's Box with Correlations: Connecting and

+The feedback structure in $\pb$ and $\msscf$ is quite similar, and the main component in which the two problems differ is the stopping condition.
+In $\msscf$, an algorithm can stop examining elements as soon as it finds one that "covers" the realized set.
+In $\pb$, when the algorithm observes a value in a box, it is not immediately apparent whether the value is small enough to stop or whether the algorithm should probe further, especially if the scenario is not fully identified.
+The key to relating the two problems is to "guess" an appropriate stopping condition for $\pb$, namely an appropriate threshold $T$ such that as soon as the algorithm observes a value smaller than this threshold, it stops.
+We say that the realized scenario is "covered".

-Moving on to reduce $\pbv$ to $\msscf$, we introduce a variant of \pbText{}, used just for the purposes of this reduction.
-The new problem is \emph{\pbText{} with costly outside option} and has parameters $T$ (called the \emph{threshold}) and $\ell$ (called the \emph{outside option}).
-In this version the objective is to minimize the cost of finding a value $\leq T$, while we have the extra option to quit searching by opening a box of cost $\ell$.
-We say that a scenario is \emph{covered} in a given run of the algorithm if it does not choose the outside option box $\ell$.
-For the remainder of this paper, we always have $\ell=T$, and denote the problem by $\pbT$.
-The non-unit cost version is defined as $\pbTc$.
+To formalize this approach, we introduce an intermediate problem called \emph{\pbText{} with costly outside option $T$} (also called \emph{threshold}), denoted by $\pbT$.
+In this version the objective is to minimize the cost of finding a value $\leq T$, while we have the extra option to quit searching by opening an \emph{outside option} box of cost $T$.
+We say that a scenario is \emph{covered} in a given run of the algorithm if it does not choose the outside option box $T$.

+We show that \pbText{} can be reduced to $\pbT$ with a logarithmic loss in approximation factor, and then $\pbT$ can be reduced to \msscText{} with a constant factor loss.
+The following two results capture the details of these reductions.

+\begin{restatable}{claim}{upbTToUmsscf} If there exists an $\alpha(n,m)$ approximation algorithm for $\umsscf$ then there exists an $3\alpha(n+m,m^2)$-approximation for $\upbT$. \end{restatable}

+It is also worth noting that $\pbT$ is a special case of the Adaptive Ranking problem which directly implies a $\log m$ approximation factor (given in \cite{KambNagaNavi2017}).